Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsection{Cryoablation}

-Cryosurgery or cryoablation is a non-invasive technique for treatment of the cancerous or problemy tissues.
-A study using the immersed boundary method (IBM) for simulation of the cryofreezing biological liver tissue while adding a heat source in the bioheat transfer equation has been firstly performed by Ge \emph{et al.}~\cite{Ge2015}.
-The obtained results for the liver tissue with temperature-dependent thermophysical properties has been shown to present good consistency with the available data from the previous numerical and experimental works.
-Also, the existence of heat source due to the blood flow in the embedded vessel, has significant effect on the temperature distribution.
-In details, while the distance between the cryoprobe and the major blood vessel varies, the ice fronts 0 °C and -40 °C also change, say upto 35$\%$ at 500 s.
+Cryosurgery or cryoablation is a non-invasive technique for the treatment of cancerous tissues.
+A study using the immersed boundary method (IBM) for simulation of the cryofreezing biological liver tissue while adding a heat source in the bioheat transfer equation has been first performed by Ge \emph{et al.} \cite{Ge2015}.
+The obtained results for the liver tissue with temperature-dependent thermophysical properties have been shown to present good consistency with the available data from the previous numerical and experimental works.
+Also, a heat source due to the blood flow in the embedded vessel significantly affects the temperature distribution.
+In detail, while the distance between the cryoprobe and the major blood vessel varies, the ice fronts 0 $^\circ$C and -40 $^\circ$C also change, up to 35$\%$ under 500 s.

-The most important parameters dealing with in DPL-bioheat modeling, is determination of the phase lags.
+The most critical parameter dealing with DPL bioheat modeling is the determination of the phase lags.
 In this paper, the $\tau_q$ and $\tau_T$ are both taken to be $0.001 s$.
-This value is somehow different from what is expected recently, and the reason of such choice has not been also cleared out in the manuscript.
-Further, in 2017, the problem of biological tissue freezing has been modeled with the thermal interactions between the cryoprobe tip and soft tissue being described using the dual-phase lag model~\cite{Mochnacki2017}.
-The explicit scheme of the finite difference method is used and the freezing process modeling is performed based on the newly defined parameter "substitute thermal capacity", in the dual-phase lag equation.
-In spite of the previous mentioned work~\cite{Ge2015}, the present work has provided a detailed discussion on the suitable values of the relaxation time, $\tau_q$, and thermalization time, $\tau_t$.
+This value is different from what is expected recently, and the reason for such a choice has not been cleared out in the manuscript.
+Further, in 2017, the problem of biological tissue freezing was modeled with the thermal interactions between the cryoprobe tip and soft tissue being described using the DPL model \cite{Mochnacki2017}.
+The explicit finite difference method is used, and the freezing process modeling is performed based on the newly defined parameter, called substitute thermal capacity.
+Despite the previously mentioned work \cite{Ge2015}, the present work has provided a detailed discussion on the suitable values of the relaxation time, $\tau_q$, and thermalization time, $\tau_t$.
 More, this work has interestingly stated that the increase in the relaxation time makes the differences between DPL results and that of the Pennes solutions larger, while such growth for thermalization time offsets the divergences between the DPL and the Pennes solutions.